Knight-Swift Transportation Holdings Inc. [KNX] – Is KNX worth Holding?

 Knight-Swift Transportation Holdings Inc. [NYSE:KNX]: Analyst Rating and Earnings

-Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
-For Knight-Swift Transportation Holdings Inc. [KNX], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
-This is compared to its latest closing price of $36.07.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding Knight-Swift Transportation Holdings Inc. [KNX], the latest average analyst recommendation we can see is from the quarter closing in 3/30/2020.
+This is compared to its latest closing price of $35.88.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Knight-Swift Transportation Holdings Inc. [KNX] is sitting at 4.46.
 This is compared to 1 month ago, when its average rating was 4.42.